pujana-lab/systematicQTL/README.md

-# Systematic QTL
+# Identification of immune/stromal cell quantitative trait loci linked to cancer risk

-This package contains the software tools developed for running the experiments which support the QTL-related results explained at "Immune Cell Associations with Cancer Risk", paper pending of publication.
+This package contains the pipeline and tools developed for the study entitled "Immune Cell Associations with Cancer Risk".
+This is pipeline was developed and is maintained by Luis Palomero and Roderic Espin (MA Pujana’s lab, Catalan Institute of Oncology, IDIBELL).

-This is a systematic approach for [QTL pipeline developed and maintained by Karl Broman](https://github.com/rqtl/qtl2/).
+The pipeline includes the R package ConsensusTME (Jiménez-Sánchez et al., 2019; https://github.com/cansysbio/ConsensusTME), ssGSEA in Gene Set Variation Analysis (GSVA) (Hänzelmann et al., 2013; 10.18129/B9.bioc.GSVA), R/qtl2 (Broman et al., 2019; https://github.com/rqtl/qtl2), and bestNormalize (https://github.com/petersonR/bestNormalize).

 ## Installation

-To install it, the easiest is to use the R package devtools and its function install_github.
-To do so, open an R session and enter
+To install it use the R package devtools and its function install_github.
+Open an R session and enter the following commands:

 ```
 install.packages(c("devtools","curl")) ##Installs devtools